Mobile Apps

 All users have reliable connectivity.
 If your team works in offices with WiFi or urban areas with consistent 4G/5G, the offline-first argument disappears.

 The budget does not cover ongoing maintenance.
 A mobile app is not a one-time build.
-OS updates, library deprecations, and app store policy changes require 15-20% of initial build cost per year.
+OS updates, library deprecations, and app store policy changes require meaningful annual investment.
+If you are still working out what custom software costs in general, add mobile-specific overhead on top.

 The timeline demands it.
 A web app can ship incrementally with no review process.
 A mobile app requires enough functionality to pass app store review on first submission.